-The earliest you can normally access your pension pot (if you’re not in ill health) is when you’re 55 years old (rising to 57 in 2028) although some schemes have rules which mean you may not be able to take your pension until later.
+The earliest you can normally access your pension pot (if you’re not in ill health) is from your normal minimum pension age, although some schemes have rules which mean you may not be able to take your pension until later.

 There are a number of different ways to access your pension pot.

 - You could delay taking money from your pension pot so you can consider your options.
-Reaching age 55 or the age you agreed with your pension provider to access your pot isn’t a deadline to act.
+Reaching your normal minimum pension age or the age you agreed with your pension provider to access your pot isn’t a deadline to act.
 Delaying taking your money may give your pension pot a chance to grow, but it could go down in value too.

 Find out more about keeping your pension pot where it is